aui-io/aui-client-typescript/README.md

 | Thread **reads**: `listMessages`, `threads.getThread`, `threads.updateThread`, `threads.getThreadMessages`, `threads.listThreads` | Tells the API which runtime the thread lives on.
 Defaults to v1. | **Required for v2 threads.** Omit for v1 threads. |
 | Message **sends**: `sendMessage`, `streamMessage`, `rerun`, `channels.initiateThread` | Pins the turn to a specific runtime build (e.g. `'0.8.0'`). | Almost never — omit it and the platform uses the agent's own build.
 Advanced use only.
 Ignored by v1 agents. |

-**Accepted values on reads:** any runtime version that isn't the `1.x` family selects v2 — `'2'` is the simplest and what the examples below use, but a concrete version such as `'0.8.0'` behaves identically.
-Omitting the field (or passing `'1'` / `'1.0.0'`) selects v1.
-The value only picks the runtime generation to ask; it does not have to match the thread's exact build.
+**Accepted values on reads:** pass the runtime version your agent runs on — e.g.
+`'0.8.0'`, the form all examples below use.
+The value selects the runtime *generation*: anything outside the `1.x` family selects v2, and it does not have to match the thread's exact build.
+Omitting the field (or passing a `1.x` value) selects v1.

 The one rule to remember: **a thread lives on the runtime that created it.** Reading a v2 thread without a `runtime_version` (or a v1 thread *with* one) asks the wrong